 During the Christmas holidays, the atmosphere in Reykjavik is very festive.
 Stroll around the city, enjoy the seasonal displays and fairy lights.
 If you look carefully, you might even be able to spot the 13 Yule lads as their projections make mischief on various buildings across the city.

-Traditionally Reykjavik dwellers take advantage of the frozen pond Tjörn (right in front of the Town Hall) to go ice skating.
-This year, skating enthusiasts will also be able to slide to their content on a free ice skate rink which occupy Ingólfstorg square (in front of the House of Parliament) for the whole of December.
-Those too afraid of tumbling on the ice to join in the skating fun can instead visit the Christmas market that will be around the rink for the duration of the holidays.
+Traditionally Reykjavik dwellers take advantage of the frozen pond Tjörn (right in front of the Town Hall) to go ice skating if it is frozen.
+This year, skating enthusiasts will also be able to slide to their content on a free ice skate rink which occupies Ingólfstorg square for the whole of December.

 Icelandic swimming pools are heated, even in the winter.
 If you have never tried dipping in a hot pool while the snow is falling all around you, this is the time!
 Most swimming pools in the capital area will be open throughout the holidays, with the exclusion of December 25th.

 From gravlax to laufabrauð (a beautifully decorated, thin fried bread) to jólaöl (a festive drink consisting of malt and orange soda), there are plenty of seasonal delicacies to taste in Iceland.
 A word of warning: if you plan to eat out, make sure that you book in advance.
 In Reykjavik, Christmas is very much a family holiday, and many restaurants will be closed on December 25th and occasionally throughout the Christmas period.
 If you are looking for a place to eat, make sure you consult this useful list compiled by the guys at the Reykjavik Tourist Board.